frsnmk/peringkasan-text-otomatis/README.rst

 `The BeeWare Project`_. **If you want to see more tools like Briefcase, please consider** `becoming a financial member of BeeWare`_.

-Aplikasi Peringkasan Text Otomatis menggunakan metode CLSA How to use: in your folder
+Aplikasi Peringkasan Text Otomatis menggunakan metode CLSA (Automatic Text Summarization)

+How to use:

+in your folder

 a. create virtual environment (virtualenv .)